 The protagonist and narrator of Funny in Farsi, Firoozeh is born in Iran, but spends most of her childhood living in California.
-She’s a bright, funny child, and much of her book consists of… (read full character analysis)
+She’s a bright, funny child, and much of her book consists of… read analysis of Firoozeh Dumas

 Kazem is Firoozeh’s beloved father.
 An intelligent, hardworking man, Kazem grows up in Iran but studies in the United States on a Fulbright scholarship, and later begins working for an Iranian oil company.
-In… (read full character analysis)
+In… read analysis of Kazem

 Nazireh is Firoozeh’s mother, and although Firoozeh clearly loves her deeply, she’s not as important a character in the book as Kazem, Firoozeh’s father.
-Nazireh was raised in a fairly traditional Iranian family… (read full character analysis)
+Nazireh was raised in a fairly traditional Iranian family… read analysis of Nazireh

 The older brother of Firoozeh.